amandavisconti/literaturegeek/_posts/2016-06-02-infinite-ulysses-beta-closes.md

 published: true
 ---

-Infinite Ulysses's open beta (March 2015-May 2016) has ended!
+Infinite Ulysses's open beta (March 2015-May 2016) has ended.

 ## What this means for current/prospective users